donpdonp/washsale/README.md

 washsale
 ========
 Calculate USA IRS basis value from mtgox exchange history.
-Every sale of a capital asset is taxed based on the purchase price of that asset.
-This script tracks the buy/sell history of coins on mtgox, which can quickly exceed the ability of one person to calculate by hand, and results in an new inventory output - your bitcoin inventory broken out by the basis or purchase value of each fraction of a coin.
+Every sale of a capital asset is taxed based on the purchase price (or "basis") of that asset.
+This script reads the csv transaction history from mtgox and results in a new output - bitcoin inventory showing the basis of each fraction of a coin.

 Disclaimer: I am not a lawyer or an accountant of any kind.
 The output of this software is not meant as tax advice.
 No warranty.
 I wrote this for my own needs and disclaim liability for anything the script does.